playfulprogramming/playfulprogramming/content/blog/shell-scripting-basics/index.md

 ## A Simple Example {#basic-example}

 Let's start out with a simple example: create a file somewhere on your computer called `simple.sh` and start editing it.
-In most CLI text editors, you can combine both steps into one by running `{editor} simple.sh`.
-All you need to put into the file is `pwd`.
+In most text editors, you can combine both steps into one by running `{editor} simple.sh` - `nano simple.sh`, for example.
+All you need to put into the file is the text `pwd`.
 This is a standard Linux/Unix command that prints out the directory you're currently in.
 If you save and exit your editor and then run `bash simple.sh`, it should print out your current directory.
 In my case, it looks like this:

 ```
 $ bash pwd.sh